el-tocino/localcroft/README.md

+## DEPRECATED.

+See elsewhere for more reasons why, but this is no longer a useful repo for mycroft.
+Neon and/or OVOS are the places you should be looking into, both of which are well beyond the things discussed here.
+I'll keep this around for archival/amusement purposes, but you're better off looking for the ovos backend and such instead.

+## DEPRECATED.

 ### Local mycroft things

 This includes several file changes to help run a local instance of mycroft, and some how-i-did-it pages for running local resources.